vale of leven logovale of leven

 Jamestown Bonhill

-In the Haldane, Labour MP’s have done well.
-There are in total 4 streets in the Haldane named after former Labour MP’s for the area, whatever the constituency happened to be over the years, plus one for a former Labour Secretary of State for Scotland.
+Also in the Haldane, Labour MP’s have done well.
+There are in total 4 streets in the Haldane named after former Labour MP’s for the area, whatever the constituency happened to be over the years, plus possibly one for a former Labour Secretary of State for Scotland.
 This contrasts with none for former Tory MP’s, so no prizes for guessing which party controlled the council when names were being dished out in the Haldane.

 To be fair, between 1918 and 1936 there were four Unionist MP’s in the 15 years that they held the old Dunbartonshire seat, none successfully defended the seat, although one of them won it back at a subsequent General Election, and none stayed for more than 5 years, usually going of to some well paid government sinecure.
 Alexander Wylie was the last Liberal Unionist MP (Tory) who served for more than 5 years, and he retired as an MP in 1906.
 He was also the last MP for the area who actually lived in the Vale, at Cordale House, Renton, and his commitment to Renton and the Vale is well recognised in place names in Renton and Alexandria.